-By acknowledging this important day, we can take action to remove barriers for the 4.4 million Australians with disability and contribute to positive change in our community.
+By acknowledging this important day, we can take action to remove barriers for the 4.4 million Australians with disability and contribute to positive change in our workplace and in the community more broadly.

-This year [community group] will mark International Day of People with Disability by [insert details of how you will be celebrating].
+This year [workplace/organisation] will mark International Day of People with Disability by [insert details of how you will be celebrating].

-We encourage everyone to get involved and join the celebration!
-Together, we can all take action to challenge stereotypes, remove barriers and promote inclusive and respectful attitudes and behaviours in our community.
+We encourage all staff to get involved and join the celebration!
+Together, we can all take action to challenge stereotypes, remove barriers and promote inclusive and respectful attitudes and behaviours in our workplace.

-For more information about [event], go to [website address] or contact [phone number/email address].
-You can also visit our [Facebook page] for updates.
+For more information, go to [link to event information] or contact [phone number/email address].